hoangtv2000/DETR_for_wheat_dectection/README.md

 ### Update
 + We add [hand-craft annotation](https://github.com/thoconvuive/DETR/blob/main/_annotations.csv) of the test images, build an mAP evaluation metric and test on it.
-+ We train a new DETR by freezing pre-trained model for wheat detection task above, sadly it got worse result (evaluate by mAP) :sweat_smile:
++ We train a new DETR by freezing pre-trained backbone (the whole backbone/part of the backbone) for wheat detection task above, sadly it got worse result (evaluate by mAP) :sweat_smile:.
+So we keep the best model as the un-frozen model.